ox-it/talks.ox/docs/source/user/general/old-talks.rst

      http://old.talks.ox.ac.uk/show/table/[ID number]?layout=empty&start_time=0

-4. You can copy and paste this into Notepad or a similar plain text app.
+4. You can copy and paste the information on the resulting web page into Notepad or a similar plain text app.